tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 }
 ```

-In the last line of the above code snippet, the `signDoc` option is passed into [`signAmino`](https://github.com/initia-labs/wallet/blob/develop/widget/src/signers/ethereum/EthereumOfflineSigner.ts#L43) for signing.
-This step is where the magic begins.
+In the last line of the above snippet, the `signDoc` option is passed into [`signAmino`](https://github.com/initia-labs/wallet/blob/develop/widget/src/signers/ethereum/EthereumOfflineSigner.ts#L43) for signing.
+This is where the magic begins.
 The [`personalSign`](https://github.com/initia-labs/wallet/blob/develop/widget/src/signers/ethereum/EthereumUtils.ts#L22) function inside `signAmino` contains a line that triggers the EVM wallet's `signMessage` function.
 When that line is reached, the Widget sends a request to the wallet to prompt the user to sign a message that contains the transaction data.

 ```ts
 async personalSign(message: string | Uint8Array): Promise<string> {